 What Happened With Rates This Week

-For Buffalo buyers this week was a reminder that rates can move significantly in both directions within a single week.
-The underlying uncertainty has not gone away and next week's CPI inflation report will be closely watched by the bond market.
+For Buffalo buyers and agents, this week served as a reminder that market conditions can shift in both directions within a short period of time.
+The underlying uncertainty remains, and upcoming economic data, including next week’s CPI report, will be closely watched by the bond market.

 15 vs 30 Year — What the Math Doesn't Tell You